IntroCSCI/colorvisionproject-nggerbino/README.md

 Here is an example of the program running:

 ```
-!!!"Would you like to generate colors using a name of a premade svg color if so enter 'colorgenerator', or if you would like to generate colors using the personality test type 'personalitytest'.
+"Would you like to generate colors using a name of a premade svg color if so enter 'colorgenerator', or if you would like to generate colors using the personality test type 'personalitytest'.
 colorgenerator
 Enter the file name.
 Nathan